jveitchmichaelis/deeplabel/README.md

 All changes are immediately relected in the database.

-Navigate through images using the left/right buttons.
+Navigate through images using the left/right or a/d keys.
+You should find a/d to be quite a natural way of navigating without moving your left hand.
 There is a progress bar to indicate how far through the dataset you've labelled.

 Once you're done labelling, open the export menu to copy and rename your images and generate label files.